Pirates of the Mississippi: 20062007: Heaven and a Dixie Night

 In 2006, Alves and McCorvey decided to reunite as Pirates of the Mississippi.
 The two of them thought that reviving the band had potential due to a rise of rock-influenced country in the intervening years.
-The two wrote a number of songs together for a new album titled Heaven and a Dixie Night, released on the Evergreen label that year.
+They wrote a number of songs together for an album titled Heaven and a Dixie Night, released on the Evergreen label that year.
 "Kickin' Up Dust" served as the project's lead single.
 Jason MacNeil of AllMusic gave the project a mixed review, praising McCorvey's voice and the country rock influences of the more uptempo tracks, but also criticizing other tracks as containing "typical country music fodder".
-Pirates of the Mississippi played a few shows in local venues in Alabama and Tennessee before disbanding again in 2007.
+Pirates of the Mississippi played shows in local venues in Alabama and Tennessee before disbanding again in 2007.
 McCorvey founded an acoustic trio called Buffalo Rome before retiring from music in 2010 to open a liquor store in Brentwood, Tennessee.
-Dean Townson died of unknown causes on March 25, 2010 at the age of 50.
+Dean Townson died of unknown causes on March 25, 2010, at the age of 50.